oiax/tgweb/README.md

 ### `<tg-if-complete>`

-The `<tg-if-complete>` element in a layout is simply replaced with its content.
-However, if any of the slots within the element have no insert defined, the entire element is deleted.
+Normally, the `<tg-if-complete>` element in a layout is simply replaced with its content.
+However, if the following two conditions are not met, the entire element is deleted:

+* The property values to be inserted for all `<tg-prop>` elements within it are defined.
+* The contents to be inserted for all `<tg-slot>` elements within it are defined.

 #### Example